eneadushaj/AI-Checkers/README.md

 This was a really difficult project, just like you said.
 I not only got to learn how to implement the artificial intelligence algorithms we learned in class, but I also taught myself some material on data structures and algorithms as well as learning how to code in C++.
 It is my favorite project that I have done while at Cooper.
 I learned an incredible amount and the whole process was extremely rewarding.
 This was a great experience.
 Thank you for letting me waive the prerequisite for this course.

+Running the code can be done with Visual Studio.
+Running "AI Checkers.cpp" with the auxiliary files in the folder.